(TA Proper is the third of six theories comprising the body of TA Theory)

 Rules of Communication

-Rule 1 : As long as transactions remain complementary, communication can continue indefinitely.
-Complementary transactions occur in a congenial environment.
+Rule 1: As long as transactions remain complementary, communication can continue indefinitely.
+Complementary transactions occur in congenial environments.

-Rule 2 : A crossed transaction leads to a break in communication.
-Communication can be restored when one or both parties 'shift their ego states' and attempt again setting aside the previous topic.
-Crossed transactions generate a break in communication.
-A lull in communication takes place.
+Rule 2: A crossed transaction leads to a break in communication.
+A lull in communication results.
+Communication can be restored when one or both parties 'shift their ego states' and attempts again, setting aside the previous topic.

-Rule 3 : The behavioural outcome of ulterior transactions is determined by content of the psychological message (hidden / implied content).
+Rule 3: The behavioural outcomes of ulterior transactions, is determined by the content of psychological message (hidden / implied content).

 Unhealthy Transactions

-Gamy Transactions : Complementary Ulterior Transactions are precursors to game.
+Gamy Transactions: Complementary Ulterior Transactions are precursors to game.
 The interaction is broken with a crossed transaction.
-Both parties thereafter become engaged in logjammed mind activity generating psychological trading stamps.
+Both parties thereafter become engaged in log-jammed mind activity generating psychological trading stamps.
+These transactions are also called transactional rackets.

-Crossed Transactions : Four types of crossed transactions are unhealthy.
+Crossed Transactions: Four of the types of crossed transactions are unhealthy.
 They lead to problems between individuals, groups of individuals and nations.

-Redefining Transactions : There are two types of redefining transactions.
+Redefining Transactions: There are two types of redefining transactions.
 Tangential Transactions and Blocking Transactions.
-In tangential transactions the response answers another question.
-In blocking transactions the issue is avoided by disagreeing with its content, purpose and meaning.
+In tangential transactions the response answers a different question.
+In blocking transactions, the issue is avoided by disagreeing with its content, purpose and meaning.

-Racket Transactions : These communicate negative content by way of 'noise'.
-This noise presents as use of bad language, use of slang words, raised voice, defending views, contorted facial expressions, hand movements, and facial and hand gestures.
-Racket transactions result in unease in the other and lead no where.
-They sometimes occur independent of games and at other times they are part of game.
+Racket Transactions: These communicate negative content by way of 'noise'.
+Noise shows up as use of bad language, use of slang words, raised voice, defending views, contorted facial expressions, hand movements, and facial and hand gestures.
+Racket transactions result in unease in the other, and lead nowhere.
+They sometimes occur independent of games and at other times they are part of games.

 Relationship Diagrams